Editors note: Much of this information was sourced from the nytimes.com

 Governor Phil Scott’s “Stay Safe, Stay Home” order expired May 15.
 Industries like construction, manufacturing, retail stores and state parks have reopened, however gyms will be included in later phases.

 Virginia will likely be the last state to reopen, as their Governor Ralph Northam has set their stay-at-home order to expire June 10.
 He plans to reopen the state in phases using his “Forward Virginia” plan.
 Virginia has seen a steady increase in coronavirus cases over the past month, and it is likely to continue increasing.
-Currently there is no set date as to when gyms will begin to open, however it is likely to be into the summer.
-Campgrounds are open.
+Among other businesses, some fitness facilities are open, however climbing gyms are still closed.

 Governor Jay Inslee extended the stay-at-home order to May 31.
-Some construction industries, retail stores, restaurants and state parks have been allowed to reopen.
-Counties may also petition for more openings.
+Reopening have occurred county by county.
+For the most part, construction industries, retail stores, restaurants and state parks have been allowed to reopen.
+Fitness facilities (including climbing gyms) in some counties have reopened.

 Governor Jim Justice lifted the stay-at-home order on May 4 and replaced it with a safer-at-home order.
 Restaurants are open for outdoor dining and retail and beauty services are open.
 Several climbing gyms have also recently reopened.

 Wisconsin’s stay-at-home order was set to end May 26, however it was struck down May 13.
 Governor Tony Evers allowed some specific retail stores to begin curbside pickup on April 24, but the majority of businesses have remain closed.
 Wisconsin has seen dramatic upticks in coronavirus cases, with no sign of plateauing or declining.
 Evers has yet to announce an official timeline for reopening, however it is unlikely that climbing gyms will open until the summer.
 State parks are, however, open, along with with pet groomers.